adhaamehab/adhaamehab.github.io/_posts/2019-06-05-lone-loser.md

 &nbsp;

 4 months ago, the CEO shat down the company.
-It wass pretty depressing because the company was very close to achieve success.
+It was pretty depressing because the company was very close to achieve success.
 But if you can't believe in the people you hired, Why should anyone believe in your company?